 Stephanie Saad is a CVLAP-DV attorney working in Lakeshore Legal Aid’s Pontiac office.
 She graduated from Wayne State University Law School and Ferris State University.
 She.
 During and before law school, she interned at the Wayne County Prosecutor’s Office in the General Trials Unit.
 She also interned at the Solution Oriented Domestic Violence Prevention Court in Wayne County Circuit Court, in the PPO Courtroom and on the Family Law Docket.
 She has represented domestic violence survivors in a variety of cases, including divorce and custody, personal protection matters, contracts, and landlord tenant.

-Rebecca Shiemke is the Managing Attorney of the Crime Victims Legal Assistance Project’s Domestic Violence Initiative (CVLAP-DV).
+Rebecca Shiemke is the Consulting Attorney of the Crime Victims Legal Assistance Project’s Domestic Violence Initiative (CVLAP-DV).
 She is also the family law attorney at the Michigan Poverty Law Program (MPLP), a cooperative project of the Michigan Advocacy Program and the University of Michigan Law School.
 Rebecca is also the managing attorney of the Family Law Project, which represents and advises low-income domestic violence survivors in family law matters in Washtenaw County.
 Rebecca is a current member and a past co-chair of the State Bar of Michigan Domestic Violence Committee, a past chair of the State Bar of Michigan Family Law Section, and currently active in the Amicus Committee and the Domestic Violence Committee.
 Rebecca received her B.A. from Albion College and her J.D. from Wayne State University.

 Brittany Tucker is the CVLAP-DV Staff Attorney for the Lakeshore Legal Aid office in Warren.
 She earned both a B.A and M.A. degree from Michigan State University and her J.D. from Michigan State University College of Law.
 She is also a PhD candidate in sociology with a specialization in women and gender.
 During law school, Brittany completed a Family and Childhood Advocacy Certificate through the University’s Chance at Childhood Program.
 Brittany is a member of the Family Law Section of the State Bar of Michigan.

 Catherine Villanueva is the CVLAP-DV Staff Attorney at the Michigan Immigrant Rights Center (MIRC) in the Kalamazoo office.
 Prior to joining CVLAP-DV, she worked in private practice and represented clients pro bono for MIRC.
 She graduated with her bachelor’s degree from Western Michigan University.
 Catherine worked in marketing and owned her own business before earning her J.D. from the University of Toledo College of Law.
+She speaks Spanish.

 Brooke Wilsner is the CVLAP-DV Staff Attorney housed at Legal Aid of Western Michigan in Grand Rapids.
 Prior to joining CVLAP, she was a law clerk and staff attorney for the 9th Judicial Chancery District of Mississippi, which primarily focused on family law.
 A native Mississippian, she received her B.A. from Millsaps College and her J.D. from the University of Mississippi School of Law.